 Transparency is something that Breathe has always prioritised as part of our culture and business strategy.

 From the outset, former Breathe CEO Jonathan Richards made a point of being open and transparent with the Breathe team.
 And the benefits are clear to see.

 By making employees feel valued and part of the business journey, he engages the team and ensures everyone is on the same page and working towards the same goal.

-In quarterly company reviews, for example, Jonathan took the opportunity to share successes, failures, business plan updates, revenue and anything else that's new to the business.
+In quarterly company reviews, for example, Jonathan took the opportunity to share successes, failures, business plan updates, revenue and anything else that the team needed to know.